rgreenblatt/cs1690_handout/uthreads.md

 Handing In
 ==========

 To hand in your project please refer to the [[Github and Gradescope guide|Github-and-Gradescope]].
+Remember to include a README that briefly describes any important design decisions you made and mentions known bugs!